jsimplicio/jsimplicio.github.io/_posts/2019-9-9-calendar-notes-on-mobile.md

 hero_color: "#EAEAF9"
 ---

-Social media managers should realy on tools that feel familiar to them.
+Social media managers should rely on tools that feel familiar to them.
 It's common to jot down notes on post-its over the calendar.
 This feature should feel real and be just as useful as the real thing.

 ## Sprout's calendar